DONEWio/Do/README.md

 playwright install # or all browsers
 ```

 ## Testing

 Run the test suite:
 ```bash
 pytest tests/ --httpbin-url=https://httpbin.org
 ```

-For more detailed testing options, including using local or remote httpbin, see the [Testing Documentation](docs/testing.md). (#TODO)

 ## Contributing